aayush0325/aayush0325/README.md

 Hey!
 I'm Aayush Khanna, currently pursuing my undergrad in Civil Engineering at IIT (BHU) Varanasi.
-But my real interest lies in computer science, I'm proficient at full stack development using Node.js/TypeScript and I have a keen interest in systems programming.
+But my real interest lies in computer science, I'm proficient at full stack development using Node.js/TypeScript, Golang and Python.
+I'm also proficient in DevOps, Observablity and Monitoring using tools like Kubernetes, Terraform, Prometheus, Grafana on Cloud Platforms like AWS.
+I have a keen interest in systems programming.
 Here are some cool things about me :)

 - I was selected for Google Summer of Code 2025 with [Stdlib](https://github.com/stdlib-js/stdlib).
 - I've been recognised as one of the core contributors to [Stdlib](https://github.com/stdlib-js/stdlib)!